 Separating the signal from the noise

-The IHMI data model can validate measurements by providing physicians with information on whether their patient was rested, seated and using a BP cuff appropriate for their body size when the measurement was taken.
+The IHMI data model is designed to provide physicians with information on whether their patients report being rested, seated and using a BP cuff appropriate for their body size when the measurement was taken.

 “All these parameters will be added to the data signal you get,” said Dr. Giannulli, an internist.
-“You’ll know if the BP measurement was valid or invalid.”
+“You’ll have these additional details related to the BP measurement which may help determine if the BP measurement is reliable.”

 Measurements taken when a patient is not at rest, standing or using an inappropriate cuff tend to be higher than would have been received otherwise, Dr. Giannulli explained, and this can lead to physicians prescribing misguided treatments.